What is this tour?

 Nachliel knows his stuff…he can create a unique blend of the ancient and the modern, as he tickles your imagination at the Met.
 A deep, impressive dive into Jewish History.
 Dive in!

 Thank you so much for an incredible tour of Ancient Greece at the Met!
 The tour aligned perfectly with our 9th grade unit on Greek Mythology and Greek Tragedy, and deepened our students’ learning on the subject.
-Mr. Selavan was extremely knowledgable, interactive, and molded the tour based specifically on the needs of the students.
+Mr. Selavan was extremely knowledgable, interactive, and moulded the tour based specifically on the needs of the students.
 We will definitely be organizing another tour next year!

 Rachel R. Harari